elastic/detection-rules/docs/custom-rules.md

 * test-config.yml - a config file for testing (optional)
 * version.lock.json - this tracks versioning for rules (optional depending on versioning strategy)

-To initialize a custom rule directory, run `python -m detection_rules custom-rules init-config <directory>`
+To initialize a custom rule directory, run `python -m detection_rules custom-rules setup-config <directory>`

 ### Defining a config